kerseviciute/movement-s1-m1/README.md

 - Decided to use differential analysis for detection of action potentials (90th percentile and any average-like methods will likely introduce a lot of false positives).
   - AP detection: the hell happened in W4 C15 (S1 L5)?
+- Why does the Vm continuously grow over time in some samples (e.g. W4 C11 S1 L5)?
+Is this some unwanted effect which should be corrected for?

 ### Mar ?